andreiltd/probot-wasm/README.md

 2. Send the Test Request

-Use the following `curl` command to send the payload to your running container:
+Use the following `curl` command to send the payload to your running component:

 ```
 curl -X POST 127.0.0.1:8080 \